Cvoluj/protonMailGenerator/README.md

 # Necessary
-Proton by itself changes ways to register email, sometimes CAPTCHA/SMS sometimes CAPTCHA/EMAIL (exact way that we needed) Proton temporary blocks most part of email domains, so before running `chromegen.py` I reccomend you by hand found 1-2 email domains that work for current time and use only them
+Proton by itself changes ways to register email, sometimes CAPTCHA/SMS sometimes CAPTCHA/EMAIL (exact way that we needed) <br>
+Proton temporary blocks most part of email domains, so before running `chromegen.py` I reccomend you by hand found 1-2 email domains that work for current time and use only them

 Fixed only `chromegen.py`